tnear/linux/grep.md

 -n = show line numbers
 -o = only print matched text
 -P = PCRE.
-For example, if left off must use '[0-9]' for '\d' -q = quiet, do not write anything to stdout
+For example, if left off must use '[0-9]' for '\d' -q = quiet, do not write anything to stdout.
+Useful for conditionals.
 -r = recursively search directories
 -R = recursively search directories while following symlinks -v = invert-select.
 Return lines NOT containing pattern.